 One thousand pesos coins

-The $,100,000 coin was struck in five basic types.
-Three commemorated the Football World Cup, 175th anniversary of Independence, and 50th anniversary of the nationalisation of the oli industry, while the other two were
+The $1,000 coin was struck in five basic types.
+Three were non-circulating legal tender that commemorated the Football World Cup, 175th anniversary of Independence, and 50th anniversary of the nationalisation of the oil industry, while the other two were

 Type 1 - Juana